Thank you for your interest! Conference recordings and additional content will be posted soon.

-We are pleased to announce the 7th World Bank/ODI Global/IFS Public Finance Conference, to be held in London, UK, on September 25–26, 2025.
-This annual event brings together researchers and practitioners to discuss frontier research on public finance, with a focus on low- and middle-income countries (L&MICs).
+The 7th World Bank/ODI Global/IFS Public Finance Conference was held in London, UK, on September 25–26, 2025.
+This annual event brought together researchers and practitioners to discuss frontier research on public finance, with a focus on low- and middle-income countries.

-The 2025 conference will include sessions on tax audits and compliance, labor market formalization, progressive taxation, government accountability, international tax reform, and emerging tax instruments such as carbon and property taxes.
-The agenda also features country-focused sessions on Brazil and Uganda, highlighting recent research on tax policy, social protection, and development.
+The 2025 conference included sessions on labor taxation and job creation, efficiency of the public sector, emerging tax instruments and policies, government accountability and procurement, and international tax reform.
+The agenda also featured country-focused sessions on Brazil and Uganda, highlighting recent research on tax policy, social protection, and development.

 Keynote Address